Lipe-Gomes/Lipe-Gomes/README.md

 ### Hello there!

-My name is Gomes, Felipe Gomes.
+My name is Felipe Gomes.

 I'm a Computer Engineering student at São Carlos School of Engineering, University of São Paulo.

-I'm a member of EESC-USP AeroDesign
+I'm a member of the Electronics Team of EESC-USP AeroDesign

 <!--
 **Lipe-Gomes/Lipe-Gomes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.